 Nostalgia restored.

-In addition to daily movie showings, The Times Theatre features an in-house brewery directly behind the silver screen, so you can enjoy a refreshing Sisu Beer pumped directly from the brew tanks to your mug.
-Whether you live down the street or you’re passing through for a visit to Oregon’s public beaches, stop by The Times Theatre for a beer, a bite and a chance to experience one of Oregon’s most unique theatres and breweries.
+The Times Theatre features our in-house Sisu Brewing Co. directly behind the silver screen, so you can enjoy a refreshing Sisu Beer pumped directly from the brew tanks to your pint glass.
+Whether you live down the street or you’re passing through for a visit to Oregon’s public beaches, stop by Sisu Brewing Co. at Times Theatre for a beer, a bite and a chance to experience one of Oregon’s most unique theatres and breweries.

 Times Trivia.